Wednesday, August 6

 Where to cut inputs without yield loss

 With tight economies we have to be tight with our budgets.
-There are many places that we can become more efficient on our inputs with out the loss of yield.
+There are many places that we can become more efficient on our inputs without the loss of yield.
 But there are inputs we should not take for granted.
 This session will walk through concepts of where there is some input “fat” to trim, and those not to skip on.

 Brian Arnall

-Precision Nutrient Management Specialist
+Precision Nutrient Management Specialist, Oklahoma State University

 BQA training – Beef Quality Assurance Certification: Our pathway to continuous improvement